Red Bog: Flora

 At the muddy lake shores, plant species including Bog Stitchwort (Stellaria alsine), Brooklime (Veronica beccabunga), Water-plantain (Alisma plantago-aquatica), Bottle Sedge (Carex rostrata), the moss Climacium dendroides and Soft Rush (Juncus effusus) occur.

 Zones of quaking scraw (or floating) vegetation occur along both ends of the lake and on the south-eastern shores, including Bogbean (Menyanthes trifoliata), Common Marsh-bedstraw (Galium palustre), Common Sedge (Carex nigra), Common Spotted-orchid (Dactylorhiza fuchsii), Cuckooflower (Cardamine pratensis), Marsh Cinquefoil (Potentilla palustris), Marsh Speedwell (Veronica scutellata), Sharp-flowered Rush (Juncus acutiflorus), and Water Horsetail (Equisetum fluviatile).
 Mosses such as Rhytidiadelphus squarrosus and Sphagnum squarrosum have been recorded here.
 Bulrush (Typha latifolia) and Willow (Salix spp.) scrub are noted in this area.

 Water-starwort (Callitriche spp.) and Water-crowfoot (Ranunculus spp.) occur in deeper lake waters.
 Floating plants such as Common Duckweed (Lemna minor) and the liverwort Riccia fluitans occur in sheltered areas of the lake.

 Bog plants, such as Bog Asphodel (Narthecium ossifragum), Cross-leaved Heath (Erica tetralix), Heath Wood-rush (Luzula multiflora), Heather (Calluna vulgaris), Hare's-tail Cottongrass (Eriophorum vaginatum) and Tormentil (Potentilla erecta), are noted at the north-east side of the SAC.
 In this area, mosses such as Sphagnum palustre, Sphagnum capillifolium, Sphagnum subnitens, Hypnum cupressiforme, Polytrichum commune and Dicranum scoparium, have been recorded, as has the lichen Cladonia portentosa.

 Fauna

 The Red Bog Special Area of Conservation is considered to be of importance with regard to bird species.
-Species such as coot (Fulica atra), mallard (Anas platyrhynchos), moorhen (Gallinula chloropus), mute swan (Cygnus olor), snipe (Gallinago gallinago), and tufted duck (Aythya fuligula) occur here, and at the time of creating the site synopsis, over 20 pairs of black-headed gull (Larus ridibundus or Chroicocephalus ridibundus) were recorded at the site.
+Species such as coot (Fulica atra), mallard (Anas platyrhynchos), moorhen (Gallinula chloropus), mute swan (Cygnus olor), snipe (Gallinago gallinago), lapwing (Vanellus vanellus) and tufted duck (Aythya fuligula) occur here, and at the time of creating the site synopsis, over 20 pairs of black-headed gull (Larus ridibundus or Chroicocephalus ridibundus) were recorded at the site.
 The BISE webpage for the Red Bog site notes this species status at the site as 'reproducing', with a minimum population of 1 and maximum of 20 individuals.